bADAsteam/US_Cinema/Datastory.md

 ## The world of cinema through American eyes ?

+Thanks to a preliminary study, it has been chosen to focus on American movies in the global cinema industry.
+This focus is appropriate for this case because Hollywood has produced half of the movies made worldwide and has the largest pool of acting talent.

 Country                      |	code |	Number_of_movie |	Percent |
 |:---------------------------|:------|:-----------------|:----------|
 ['United States of America'] |	USA	 | 34408	        | 39.806106	|